 It puts you at risk for physical health conditions like heart disease, diabetes, and cancer.

-It’s particularly detrimental to your brain and your mental health, contributing to everything from brain fog and ADHD to anxiety and dementia.
+And it’s quite detrimental to the brain and your mental health, contributing to everything from brain fog and ADHD to anxiety and dementia.

-Stress interferes with judgment, causing you to make bad decisions when the pressure is on.
+Stress interferes with judgment, causing bad decisions when pressure feels overwhelming.

-By inhibiting the formation of new brain cells, stress actually causes your brain to shrink!
+By inhibiting the formation of new brain cells, chronic stress actually causes the brain to shrink!

-While you can’t arrange your life to be completely stress-free, you can learn to change your response to stress.
+While you can’t live life stress-free, you can learn to change your response to stress.